 When the sun is out, whip it off and let the light stream in through the large windows or open the two large doors for an extra airy feel.

 Need more privacy?
 Shut the doors and attack the velcro window covers and lock the world out.
 However, keep an eye on those window covers in rain as velcro isn’t as reliable as a zipper when wet.

 Capacity: 4 | Weight: 10.25lbs | Dimensions: 12’ (W) x 8’ 6″ (L) x 4’ 4” (H) | Bag Dimensions: 34.6” | Doors: 2 | Power Cord Vent: Yes | Hydrostatic Head Rating: 3000mm | Price: $

 If you want to start your trip immediately, consider this 4 person instant cabin tent.
-The pre-assembled poles let it bounce into shape with minimal effort, creating your spacious sleeping space with an additional vestibule for whatever you need.
+The pre-attached poles let it bounce into shape with minimal effort, creating your livable space with an additional vestibule for whatever you need.